 - Flash Concentration - A good raiding legendary, though it will probably require a weakaura to track the buff so you can make sure to keep your stacks up.
 It is very punishing if you lose your stacks on your buff.

-- Harmonious Apparatus - This is a consistent and easy to use legendary as long as we cast Prayer of Mending and Circle of Healing on cooldown.
-It is also helpful if you are attempting to fit in a Holy Word: Salvation in 30 seconds earlier during the course of a standard fight, as you should be able to get one extra Holy Word off in that time.
+- Harmonious Apparatus - This is a consistent and easy-to-use legendary as long as we cast Prayer of Mending and Circle of Healing on cooldown.

 - X'anshi, Return of Archbishop Benedictus - It is difficult to put a value on this legendary.
 It can be good to use during progression to help fix mistakes, whether it is saving you from death, or allowing you to soak a mechanic that would kill you otherwise.
 You can plan your death during heavy damage and use the time in Spirit of Redemption to heal for free, which can result in a healing increase if you use all of your mana afterward, similar to an Innervate.
 X'anshi does not give you mana, it stops your mana regeneration and also makes all of your spells free to cast.